xiix0/scam/README.md

-You will attract cultured and artistic people to your home.
+Future looks spotty.
+You will spill soup in late evening.